Israel Tightens Rules For GA Flights From The US

 3. You’re good to go!
 On entering Israeli airspace, you’ve then got to follow the Arrival Identification Procedure.
 This bit is easier than it sounds – ATC will basically just ask for your Entry Code to approve you for entry.
 ASOC have published an example of how you can expect that conversation to go.

-If you’ve been to Israel recently (or anywhere else, for that matter) and can share some info on how the trip went, please file an Airport Spy report and we can update this article and share the info with everyone!
+If you’ve been to Israel recently (or anywhere else, for that matter) and can share some info on how it went, please file a quick Airport Spy report and we can update this article and share the info with everyone!

 image_pdf